Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 1. Type the command `sudo 04.file-ssd-dp.sh` Or you can enter the command `smartcam --file ${file} --target dp -r 30 --aitask ssd`
 2. Identify the 1st argument **${file}** from the script output as a path to the video file.

-3. This video output can be used for ADAS SSD demos or more to perform vehicle detection, peform detection bounding box, and display it to a monitor.
+3. This video output can be used for ADAS SSD demos to add detection bounding box, and display it to a monitor like the image below
-4. To check, you should see a video of highway driving, with the detection of vehicles in a bounding box.

 <img src="/images/AA1_file_to_DP.gif">